AeranicusCascadia/lightbox_campaigns/README.md

  * Install as you would normally install a contributed Drupal module.
 Visit: https://drupal.org/documentation/install/modules-themes/modules-7 for further information.

+ * Ensure the site jQuery version is at least 1.7 (Administration » Configuration » Development).

  * Install the Featherlight.js library: